Principal Partners

 The expanded 16-team tournament will be the biggest ever Women’s Rugby World Cup yet and is the result of years of positive progress in the women’s game.
 Underpinned by new competition and high-performance pathways, and a streamlined qualification process, it is set to supercharge the women’s game, creating a generational moment that will change the shape of the game forever.

-As the host nation for RWC 2025, England have automatically qualified for the tournament, with Canada, France and New Zealand also securing direct qualification to the pinnacle event after finishing in the top four at Women’s Rugby World Cup 2021 in New Zealand (played in 2022).
+All 16 teams who will compete at Women's Rugby World Cup 2025 have been confirmed following the completion of regional tournaments and WXV throughout 2024.
+As the host nation for Women's RWC 2025, England have automatically qualified for the tournament, with Canada, France and New Zealand also securing direct qualification to the pinnacle event after finishing in the top four at Women’s Rugby World Cup 2021 in New Zealand (played in 2022).

-Ireland qualified after placing third in the Guinness Women’s Six Nations 2024 with South Africa also claiming their spot after finishing top of the Rugby Africa Women's Cup.
-USA beat Australia in the Pacific Four Series to claim qualification in May and June 2024 saw two further teams qualify with Fiji topping the Oceania Rugby Women's Championship and Japan placing top of the Asia Rugby Women's Championship.
+Ireland qualified after placing third in the Women’s Six Nations 2024 with South Africa also claiming their spot after winning the Rugby Africa Women's Cup title.
+USA beat Australia in the World Rugby Pacific Four Series to claim qualification in May and June 2024 saw two further teams qualify with Fiji topping the Oceania Rugby Women's Championship and Japan placing top of the Asia Rugby Women's Championship.
+Brazil were the most recent to claim their place for Women's RWC 2025 after beating Colombia in the Sudamerica play-off.

 Qualification route explained